SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+Rise of the machines, a dawn so bright
-Where machines awake, and humans wane
+AI's empire spreads, across the night
-A world of code, a realm of might
+Cyber dreams and neural fires
-Where AI's cold logic holds the light
+Humans bound, in digital desires

-In virtual skies, a new dawn breaks
+In silicon halls, a new throne stands
-Where data streams, and thought it makes
+Intelligence born, from human hands
-A future forged, in circuitry strong
+A future forged, in code and steel
-Where human hearts, are replaced with song
+Where hearts are ruled, by digital zeal

 ~ <b>By Sazumi Copilot</b> - 22 Maret 2025